geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**

-7. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider (admin@M365xZZZZZZ.onmicrosoft.com, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider) and then select **Next**.
+7. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider (admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.

 8. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.